The process of imbuing can be very confusing, and Dadi's Guide To Imbuing is a very detailed guide.

 Crystals of Remembrance (one per LI) will add an empty legacy slot; you can farm the legacy you want and add it, or just wait until after you imbue and choose from the entire list of available legacies -- including the stat ones.
 I find that easier.
 These crystals can be purchased from other players; they also drop from FI boxes and boss chests in instances level 96+, and are rewards for one or more quests.

 Scrolls of Delving (one per LI) ad an additional 70 levels to a pre-imbued LI.
 This allows one more re-forge before imbuing, which means you need 1 less scroll of empowerment to fully max your imbued LI.
+Do not do this.
+Instead, use the Scroll of Delving after imbuing the LI.
+This will add 1 more level to each legacy, meaning you need 7 less scrolls of empowerment.
 They're available in the skirmish camp, among other places.

 Star-list Crystals increase your LI's intrinsic stat.
 For weapons this is almost always damage rating (the DPS rating on the weapon's tooltip); for class items it varies -- some are still DPS; others examples are outgoing healing rating, incoming healing rating, or shield rating.
 Using up to 3 star-lit crystals pre-imbuement give a slight boost to the passive, non-% stats (if there are any) on your LI compared to not using them.Star-lits are available as barters in several places; quest rewards; and drops in instances.